5 Reasons Why I blog in Filipino

 • Blog about my interests, experiences, realizations, and anecdotes

-• Blog in the medium that allows me to express my ideas easy–breezy
+• Blog in the medium that allows me to express my ideas easily

 Bukod din sa nosebleed na ako, my nuances come naturally if I write in my native language.
-And come to think of it, who will understand my expressions such as “charot,” “eddie,” “hello,” “mabuhay!” “gogo sago,” and “hohoho” except my Fellow Filipino millennials and readers?
-Who will be interested and understand my stories about OFWs, Isawan, and penchant of Anime and Korean series?
+And come to think of it, who will understand my expressions such as “charot,” “eddie,” “hello,” “mabuhay!” “gogo sago,” and “hohoho” except my fellow Filipino millennials and readers?
+Who will be interested and understand my stories about OFWs, Isawan, and my penchant for Anime and Korean series?

 When Union of Filipinos with Foreign Spouses finds my post inspiring

-Because I see potentials and limits in it
+5) Because I see potentials and good boundaries in it

-It’s hard to continue a career that you think there’s no growth.
+Continuing a career is hard if you think there’s no growth.
 On the other hand, it is also easier to get lost in the wilderness if you don’t set boundaries.

 to advocate

-In terms of topics- I acknowledge that my site is like a chopsuey because I blog about business, personal finance, travel, entertainment, arts and culture, and other interests (for me Hoshilandia is a personal lifestyle blogzine).
-I don’t limit myself to post articles under one category or it will kill my productivity (but I will try to organize stuff).
+In terms of topics, I acknowledge that my site is like a chop suey because I blog about business, personal finance, travel, entertainment, arts and culture, and other interests (for me, Hoshilandia is a personal lifestyle blogzine).
+I don’t limit myself to posting articles under one category, or it will kill my productivity (but I will try to organize stuff).

 In the Entertainment Zone for my stories, reviews, and reflections about TV shows, movies, celebrities, music, and books.